ClickHouse/clickhouse-fivetran-destination/README.md

 is still marked as experimental and not production ready.

-NB: every column except primary keys and Fivetran metadata columns will be created as `Nullable(T)`.

 ## Destination table

 The destination app will create a ClickHouse table using [ReplacingMergeTree](https://clickhouse.com/docs/en/engines/table-engines/mergetree-family/replacingmergetree) engine versioned by `_fivetran_synced` column.

+Every column except primary (ordering) keys and Fivetran metadata columns will be created as [Nullable(T)](https://clickhouse.com/docs/en/sql-reference/data-types/nullable), where `T` is a ClickHouse type based on the [data types mapping](#data-types-mapping).

 ### Single primary key in the source table